Oculesics: Latin American culture vs. Anglo Saxon culture

-There are many differences between Anglo Saxon culture and Latino/Latin American cultures, both in the way the two groups interact with each other as well as the way they interact with members of other cultural groups.
+There are several differences between Anglo Saxon culture and Latino/Latin American cultures, both in the way the two groups interact with each other as well as the way they interact with members of other cultural groups.
 Besides the obvious language differences, nonverbal communication is the most noticeable difference between the two groups.
 Specifically, within nonverbal communication, eye contact and eye behavior can actually help one differentiate between the cultural backgrounds of two individuals by looking at nothing but their eyes.

-Sociologists have found that Anglos tend to look steadily and intently into the eyes of the person to whom they are speaking.
+Sociologists have found that Anglo-Saxons tend to look steadily and intently into the eyes of the person to whom they are speaking.
 Latinos will look into the eyes of the person to whom they are speaking, but only in a fleeting way.
-The Latino tends to look into the other person's eyes and then immediately allow his or her eyes to wander when speaking.
+Latinos tend to look into the other person's eyes, and then immediately their eyes to wander when speaking.
 In traditional Anglo-Saxon culture, averting the eyes in such a way usually portrays a lack of confidence, certainty, or truthfulness.
-However, in the Latino culture, direct or prolonged eye contact means that you are challenging the individual with whom you are speaking or that you have a romantic interest in the person.
+In the Latino culture, direct or prolonged eye contact can also indicate that you are challenging the individual with whom you are speaking, or that you have a romantic interest in the person.

 Muslim culture

-In the Islamic faith, most Muslims lower their heads and try not to focus on the opposite sex's features except for the hands and face.
+In the Islamic faith, most Muslims lower their heads and try not to focus on the opposite sex's features save for the hands and face.
 This is a show of respect but also a cultural rule which enforces Islamic law.
 Lustful glances at those of the opposite sex are also prohibited.